jingwei-a-zhang/WinAppSDK-Blog-Post/Windowing.md

 > **NOTE**: You may download any .wav sound clips for this part.
 Optionally, you could use my sound clips [here](https://github.com/jingwei-a-zhang/WinAppSDK-DrumPad/tree/5c6e560edf74ceb0a40183e20b66741175a046d7/DrumPad/DrumPad/Assets) as well.
 Store the sound clips under your project's Assets folder because that is the folder path we will provide to specify which sound to play.

-2. Install a NuGet Package in Visual Studio
+2. Install the System.Windows.Extensions NuGet Package

 > **NOTE**: Playing a sound in WinUI apps requires using a library called *System.Media*, accessible through a NuGet Package.
 Following these two steps to install the NuGet Package in Visual Studio: